-HOW TO FIND US - We are the last boathouse on the right as you follow the B5285 to Ferry Nab.
+We are the last boathouse on the right as you follow the B5285 to Ferry Nab.
 The postcode is LA22 3JH.
-Look for our bright blue Windermere Canoe Kayak boathouse.
+Look for our Windermere Canoe Kayak boathouse.

-WHERE TO PARK - Bowness-on-Windermere is no trickier for parking than any other busy tourist destination, but on peak days you want to make sure that you leave enough time to reach us on roads that are slower than they may usually be, and that you have enough time to find a space in a car park that may be fuller than at quieter times.
+On peak days you want to make sure that you leave enough time to reach us and to ensure you have enough time to find a space in a car park that may be busy.